The Ward Role in Scouting

 - When your Adult Application has been approved by the BSA, you will receive a BSA membership card, which includes your member ID number.
 After you receive your membership card, log onto MyScouting.org (using the same log-in information as you used for My.Scouting.org), click on My Profile, and update the system by inputting your member ID number.
 This will link your Youth Protection training records (and your other training records) to your BSA membership.

-Ongoing training events (usually held monthly) sponsored by the district designed to help leaders carry out a successful program in their packs, troops, teams, and crews.
+Ongoing training events (usually held monthly) sponsored by the district designed to help leaders carry out a successful program in their units.
 At roundtable (in your specific age-appropriate session) you will get program ideas; you’ll receive information on policy, events, and training; and you’ll have the opportunity to share experiences with other Scouters and enjoy fun and fellowship.
 It’s at roundtable where you’ll hear about exciting (and sometimes unusual and unique) activities you can plan with your Scouts, why some camping areas are better for specific activities, and how other Scouters have succeeded in implementing the aims and methods of Scouting.

 - Safe Swim Defense: Required by at least one leader (preferably all adults) on outings involving activities that include swimming or wading in water over knee deep.
 The course is online and must be repeated every two years.